-Name of Course: Psychology/Sociology Sending Site: Colby Community College (Psy/Soc)

-Intro to Sociology/Psychology Natoma (Intro to Soc/Psy)

-Name of Instructor: Ryan Hale (Psy), Daniel Blake (Soc), Grade Level: 11-12 the six hours of college credit.
-The second semester Sociology (3 hours credit) will be taught.
-Differences in culture and values will be examined and social problems will be discussed.
-The first semester Psychology (3 hrs. cr.) will be taught.
-Students will learn about the causes of individual behavior.
+Name of Course: Psychology/Sociology Intro to Sociology/Psychology Sending Site: Colby Community College (Psy/Soc) Natoma (Intro to Soc/Psy) Name of Instructor: Ryan Hale (Psy), Daniel Blake (Soc), Rhonda Murphy (Intro to Sociology/Psy) Grade Level: 11-12 Pre-requisites: None Course Content: the six hours of college credit.
+The second ser and values will be examined and social problem nester Sociology ms will be discus ge).
+Students will be required to pay tuition to receive (3 hours credit) will be taught.
+Differences in culture sed.
+The first semester Psychology (3 hrs. cr.) will be vior.
 Class participation as well as written tests are important.